 In November 2013 the Health & Safety Executive released the 4th edition of the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called ACOP L8.
 The code of practice has been released by the HSE with the consent of the Secretary of State.
 It gives practical advice on how to comply with the law.
 If you follow its advice you will be doing enough to comply with the law in respect of those specific matters on which the code gives advice.
 The code of practice has a special legal status.
 If you are prosecuted for a breach of health and safety law, and it is proved that you did not follow the relevant provisions of the code of practice, you will need to show that you have complied with the law in some other way or a court may find you at fault.

-Legionella is a bacterial agent naturally found in soils and composts.
-The bacteria is washed into water systems where it can grow.
+Legionella is a bacterial agent naturally found in water, soils and composts.
 Legionella thrives in conditions of between 20c to 45c.
-When it is dispersed into the air the bacteria can be breathed in and cause a serious lung infection which can be fatal.
+When Legionella is dispersed into the air the bacteria can be breathed in and cause a serious lung infection which can be fatal.
+Everyone is at risk of infection but there are increased risks in more susceptible groups such as the elderly, the very young and some people with chronic conditions.

 The HSE's ACOP L8 Supports the Requirements of